-In just three years data science company InData Labs became a significant player on data research and artificial intelligence market both in Belarus and overseas.
-In their big interview to dev.by, this start-up from Minsk share successful projects experience, talk about technological stack and intricacies in working with data.
+In just three years data science company InData Labs became a significant player on data research and artificial intelligence market.
+In their big interview to dev.by, this start-up share successful projects experience, talk about technological stack and intricacies in working with data.

 “In early 2015 we started to build the team,” recalls Irina Kryshneva, data science company’s operations manager.
 “Dzianis Pirshtuk was one of our first employees.
 Today he is head of the Department of Data Science and InData employs 30 people.”